The Blue Mountains Gazette began in 1963, after previous local papers such as The Blue Mountains Advertiser ceased.

 The best way to read the Gazette.

-BLISS – A CUPPA TEA AND THE PAPER
+BLISS – A ‘CUPPA’ AND THE PAPER

 I gave up buying major newspapers long ago, which is shameful to admit since I used to write for them.
 However, a local paper is a different creature altogether.

 That protective plastic sleeve it comes in is necessary in our climate, but hardly good for the environment.
 Fortunately, residents are very creative in recycling it.
 Apparently the number one use is for picking up dog poo!
-Others use the bags for keeping herbs fresh in the fridge, slipping spare shoes into when travelling, protecting fruit from wildlife… etc etc.
+Others use the bags for keeping herbs fresh in the fridge, slipping spare shoes into when travelling, protecting fruit from wildlife… etc. etc.

 HAVE YOUR SAY IN THE GAZETTE

 Soon after we moved to Blackheath the Gazette published a letter from a woman which began: ‘Would the sick bastard who stole my wheelie bin please return it!’
 Such outrage over a minor theft gave me confidence that my new home would be relatively crime free.
+That was over 2o years ago, and it turned out to be pretty well true.

 The classified advertisements section of the paper is also worth reading if you have a few spare moments.
 The following, is the most eccentric example I have come across;